-The Forest Education Initiative (FEI) was created 19 years ago in 1992.
+The Forest Education Initiative (FEI) was created in 1992.
 The FEI is a partnership of a broad range of bodies including civil society organisations, government organisations and the forestry and education sectors.
-A review of FEI was undertaken to explore its history and development and identify strengths and weaknesses and opportunities for the future.
+A review of FEI was undertaken in 2009-2010 to explore its history and development and identify strengths and weaknesses and opportunities for the future.
 The aims of FEI are to:

 Increase the understanding and appreciation, particularly among young people of the environmental, social and economic potential of trees, woodlands and forests and of the link between the tree and everyday wood products.

 - Document the history, processes and activities of FEI and how it has developed.

 - Focus on the activities/aims of FEI: what activities are taking place, are the aims seen as appropriate and relevant to those involved.

 - Explore the relationships between the various organisations and individuals involved.

 - Better understand the activities of the cluster groups.

 - Investigate the governance and funding processes of the FEI network and projects.